semmons99/s0-e3/problem.md

 this set of branches?

 You can find the final set of branches in `branches3.json`.
 You will also find the first two sets of branches in `branches1.json` and `branches2.json`.
-To easy options for reading these files into you program are shown below.
+Two options for reading these files into you program are shown below.

 Example 1 (using `JSON`)
 ------------------------